GCS: Generalized Cache Coherence For Efficient Synchronization: : A Implementation

 \paragraphb{MIND Architecture} Fig.~\ref{fig:implmind} shows MIND's rack-scale architecture for cache coherence.
 It comprises compute and memory blades connected via a programmable network switch.
 Each compute blade is equipped with a small amount of DRAM used as a cache --- if an application accesses a cache line (page granularity in MIND) not present in the DRAM cache, it triggers a page fault.
 The fault handler initiates coherence transactions via cache controller logic implemented in the kernel --- it sends out requests for the cache line with \textbf{S} or \textbf{M} permissions for faulting \code{LOAD} or \code{STORE} operations, respectively.
-The programmable switch implements the cache directory, issuing invalidations to relevant compute blades and updating its local cache line state (cache line permissions and the sharer list) as necessary.
-Invalidation requests are handled by in-kernel cache controller logic at compute blades, which removes the cache lines from the cache.
-In case none of the compute blades have the cache line in their cache, it is fetched from disaggregated memory via RDMA.
-While MIND implements additional components for realizing a complete virtual memory subsystem, we omit their details since they are unnecessary for understanding \name's implementation.
+The programmable switch implements the cache directory, issuing invalidations to relevant compute blades and updating its local cache line state (permissions and the sharer list) as necessary.
+Invalidation requests are handled by the in-kernel cache controller logic at compute blades, which removes the cache lines from the DRAM cache, triggering both CPU cache and TLB invalidations to guarantee consistency between the CPU's private caches and the DRAM cache.
+In case none of the compute blades have the cache line in their cache, the data is fetched from disaggregated memory via RDMA.
+While MIND implements additional components for realizing a complete virtual memory subsystem, we omit their details since they are unnecessary for understanding \name.

 While MIND's realization of cache coherence across programmable network hardware and kernel software affords both performance and flexibility, the in-network implementation of its cache directory also imposes resource constraints on extensions to the directory.
 Specifically, our generalizations to cache coherence (\S\ref{ssec:generalizedcc}) require additional storage and processing logic for every cache line, ideally at the directory.
-However, the programmable switch ASIC only has a few megabytes of on-chip memory and can only support a few cycles of computation per packet~\cite{mind}, much of which is already used up by MIND's realization of virtual memory components (including cache coherence).
-As such, \name's implementation atop MIND must navigate various tradeoffs between feasibility and efficiency for realizing the wait queues and shared memory lists, as we discuss next.
+However, the programmable switch ASIC only has a few megabytes of on-chip memory and can only support a few cycles of computation per packet~\cite{mind}, much of which is already used up by MIND.
+Therefore, \name's implementation atop MIND must navigate various tradeoffs between feasibility and efficiency for realizing the wait queues and shared memory lists, as we discuss next.